 To save a bigger resolution picture of the altitude over distance graph of places on Manali Leh Highway, Right Click & then select the option: “Save Image As…”

 Manali | Altitude: 1950 Mtrs and Solang Valley | Altitude: 2590 Mtrs

 Manali, about 570 KM from Delhi, is the place from where this lifetime journey begins on Manali Leh Highway.
 Manali, the valley of gods is lush green at the time when you will be doing your Ladakh journey and you will definitely enjoy the weather up in Manali.

-Although, in May – June due to the holiday rush, Manali is not a penny less than the chaotic trade fair and I am sure you will not want to be at this place in such a tourist rush.
-Having said that, you can do a lot in Manali town and for comprehensive details including how to reach Manali from Delhi, I request you to read my Manali Travel Guide.
+Although, in May – June due to the holiday rush, Manali is not a penny less than the chaotic trade fair, and I am sure you will not want to be at this place in such a tourist rush.
+You can do a lot in Manali town, and for comprehensive details including how to reach Manali from Delhi, I request you to read my Manali Travel Guide.

 Should I sleep at Manali or Solang Valley?

 One point worth highlighting is that if you are traveling Leh – Ladakh from Manali side then you should avoid staying overnight in Manali town rather stay overnight at Solang Valley, 14 KM away.